eimaneltigani/GoogleBookAPI_SearchApp/README.md

 Client-side:
 * React
 * Redux: to persist local data
-* Axios: used to fetch data from external and defined API
+* Axios: used to fetch data from external and defined APIs endpoinys
 * AWS Amplify: used for authentication (Cognito) and delpoying front-end

 Client-side: